Turbulent processes and mean-field dynamo: The catastrophic quenching problem

 \subsection{Magnetic helicity fluxes and helicity reversals}

 Magnetic helicity fluxes could in principle remove the catastrophic quenching problem, but only if preferentially small-scale magnetic helicity is being removed \citep{Kleeorin2000}.
-To see this, let us first consider the problem of an $\alpha^2$ dynamo in insulating boundaries, i.e.,
+To see this, let us first consider the problem of an $\alpha^2$ dynamo in insulating boundaries using the Weyl gauge, i.e.,

 The boundary condition implies that $\meanB_x=\meanB_y=0$, and is therefore also referred to as the vertical field condition.
 In this 1-D problem, however, this boundary condition is equivalent to a proper vacuum boundary condition.